 Anyone that has tried to pull start a gas mower for fifteen minutes during a hot August day, knows the problems that power motors can pose.
 First you prime, then pull, then fiddle, then yank, then swear, then go back into the house for a beer.

 On the other hand, the Evolution is easy, just open the shed door, wheel it out, and start walking.

 This walking part is where the allure of the environmentally friendly reel mower loses most people.
 Yes, because you are saving on gas, you must push this mower over your lawn.
 If the grass is especially tall, damp, or flooded with weeds - this pushing will be harder.

-My advice: if the mower is hard to push, use the one touch cutting height adjustment to raise the mower a little higher.
+- If the mower is hard to push, use the one touch cutting height adjustment to raise the mower a little higher.
 If you really wanted to, I guess you could then go over the grass with a shorter setting.
 Before the "mowing season" started (for me) I had grass that was 8-inches long is some parts of my lawn.
-These mini-fields did take two passes - one long and one short - in order to bring the grass to a controllable state.
+These mini-fields did take two passes-one long and one short—in order to bring the grass to a controllable state.